Lata Mangeshkar health update: 'Singer doing much better, don't react to rumours'

 Hospital sources revealed to Mumbai Mirror that Lata Mangeshkar is suffering from pneumonia, heart problems and chest infection.
 The sources also revealed that she is currently being put on antibiotics.

-In her over seven-decade career, Mangeshkar has sung more than 30,000 songs across languages.
+In her over a seven-decade career, Mangeshkar has sung more than 30,000 songs across languages.

 She is considered one of the greatest playback singers in Indian cinema.
 She received the Bharat Ratna, India's highest civilian honour, in 2001.